globaldothealth/monkeypox/README.md

 If you would like to contribute, assign an issue to yourself and/or reach out to a contributor and we will happily help you help us.

+If you want to send data to us, you can use our template at [monkeypox-template.csv](monkeypox-template.csv) which makes it easier for us to add to our list.
+Alternatively, you can open an issue with an attached CSV / XLSX file in this repository.

 ## License and attribution

 This repository and data exports are published under the CC BY 4.0 license.